flexchar/osticket-docker/README.md

 This image was put together relatively quickly and could probably be improved to meet other use cases.

 Please feel free to open an issue if you have any changes you would like to see.
 All pull requests are also appreciated!

-# License

-Installer script in this image and docs was based on [CampbellSoftwareSolutions/docker-osticket](https://github.com/CampbellSoftwareSolutions/docker-osticket) that itself was created from a fork of docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).
-This image and source code is made available under the MIT licence.
-See the LICENSE file for details.